-QCF provides grants annually under two programs.
+QCF provides grants annually under three programs.

 The Gold Coast, Sunshine Coast, Toowoomba and Townsville regions are supported by the regional grant program.
 Applications from eligible charitable organisations providing local service delivery in areas such as aged care, family support, health and welfare, and youth and arts and which have the following characteristics are favoured: